SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 where $x_T$ denotes the target value, $x_0$ the initial value, $v_0$ the initial velocity, and $c$ the damping coefficient.
 We apply this critically damped spring model to three quantities: 1) the pelvis position along the x-axis, 2) the pelvis position along the y-axis, and 3) the projected heading angle of the pelvis.
 Damping coefficients of $5\ln(2)$ and $20\ln(2)$ are used for position and heading respectively.
 The target values may be obtained directly from the controllers.
-Alternatively, if the controller only specifies a desired velocity we can compute the expected target positions after 1.0s using the desired velocity.
-The target keyframes are then placed at the position and heading with $x(1.0)$, as computed by the spring model in \cref{equation:spring_model}.
-In practice, we find that our generative kinematic motion planner is highly robust to the choice of damping coefficients.
-In fact, the spring model could often be omitted entirely, as the planner's ability to generate motions of variable length (ranging from 0.8s to 2.4s) and its strong inbetweening capability makes it adaptable to a wide range of root trajectory commands.
-Nevertheless, incorporating the spring model improves behavioral predictability and helps safeguard against unrealistic commands, such as abruptly reversing direction from 6.0m/s to $-$6.0m/s.
+Alternatively, if the controller only specifies a desired velocity, we can compute the expected target positions after 1.0s using the desired velocity.
+The target keyframes are then placed at the position and heading with $x(1.0)$, as computed by the spring model in \Cref{equation:spring_model}.
+In practice, we find that our generative kinematic motion planner is robust to the choice of damping coefficients.
+In fact, the spring model could often be omitted entirely, as the planner's ability to generate motions of variable length (ranging from 0.8s to 2.4s) and its strong inbetweening capability make it adaptable to a wide range of root trajectory commands.
+Nevertheless, incorporating the spring model improves behavioral predictability and helps safeguard against unrealistic commands, such as abruptly reversing direction from 6.0\,m/s to $-$6.0\,m/s.

 \paragraph{Keyframe Module and Application Integration} Traditional motion planning methods often rely on complex target keyframe generation, such as detailed footstep planning.
-In contrast, our system provides keyframes in a far more intuitive manner, requiring minimal effort or expertise for keyframe specification.
+In contrast, our system provides keyframes in a more intuitive manner, requiring limited manual effort for keyframe specification.

 For navigation control, target keyframes are generated by placing a randomly selected segment from the navigation clips of the desired style at the target root trajectory.
 Despite this simplicity, our model consistently produces natural and smooth motions that align well with the specified style.
 We attribute this to the model's flexible, variable-length motion generation and its robust inbetweening capabilities.
 Additionally, the autoregressive replanning ensures that the generated motion is continually refreshed before reaching the end of any given clip, thus minimizing dependence on the specific spatial details of the chosen target keyframes.
 This approach generalizes to other motion styles such as walking, running, and crawling.